-The language requirement for the Ph.D. degree is proficiency in two modern foreign languages which are acceptable to the student's Special Committee.
+LANGUAGE REQUIREMENTS.
+For the Ph.D. degree the requirement is proficiency in two modern foreign languages which are acceptable to the student's Special Committee.
 For the M.S. degree, proficiency in one foreign language suffices.

 Proficiency in a computer science language, as demonstrated by executing a meaningful program, may substitute for proficiency in one of the required foreign languages.